-For more information about location, gear needed, retreat format, experience of the staff and more, please see our FAQ Sheet.
+For more information about location, gear needed, retreat format, experience of the staff and more, please see our Wilderness Retreat FAQ.

-We begin our Emigrant Wilderness retreats with two nights at Strawberry Ridge Retreat Center, where we will be introduced to mindfulness meditation and prepare for our wilderness excursion.
-From Strawberry Ridge, we will set off in small groups of 13 (10 participants and three staff per group) into the backcountry of the Emigrant Wilderness to explore both our inner landscape and the outer landscape that surrounds us.
+We begin our Emigrant Wilderness retreats with two nights all together at a retreat center where we will be introduced to mindfulness meditation and prepare for our wilderness excursion.
+On the second morning, we will set off in small groups of 13 (10 participants and three staff per group) into the backcountry of the Emigrant Wilderness to explore both our inner landscape and the outer landscape that surrounds us.